KFERMercer/OpenWrt/README.md

 Simply running `make -j1 V=s` will build your firmware.\
 It will download all sources, build the cross-compile toolchain, \
 the kernel and all choosen applications.

+## Acknowledgements:

+The original codes built by [OpenWrt Project](https://openwrt.org), \
+other core codes comes from [coolsnowwolf](https://github.com/coolsnowwolf/lede). \
+For this, I am sincerely pay tribute to them.